rick-hayek/ethervault/README.md

 # EtherVault

 EtherVault is a modern, cross-platform password manager designed for industrial-grade security and a seamless user experience.
-It supports Web, Desktop (Electron), and Mobile (Android/iOS) platforms, helping you securely store, manage, and sync your sensitive credentials.
+It supportsDesktop and Mobile (Android/iOS) platforms, helping you securely store, manage, and sync your sensitive credentials.

 English | [中文](./README.zh.md)